Mojkan/Portfolio/Projects/Hot Dog Madness - VR/README.md

 ---

 ## Fast and efficient 3D modelling
-I 3D modelled nearly everyting in the game.
-We choosed a very low poly with with only solid colors as we didn't have much time for this project.
-The low poly modelling and solid color textures helped with performance as its very important when developing a VR game.
-All models are made in blender and almost all 3D models use a single material with a very low resolution texture that provides all the colors, as this saves render calls and can improve performance.
+I created nearly all of the 3D models in the game.
+We chose a low-poly art style with solid colors to save time and save performance.
+All models were made in Blender, and most of them use a single material combined with a low-resolution texture that defines the color palette.
+This reduces draw calls and helps keep performance high which is very important for a VR game.

 <div align="center">
   <img src="Images/3Dmodels.png" width="90%" />